Gain access to personalized product screening, the best pricing, rewards, and more!

 Identification

-Before using a live trap, you need to make sure that the wild animal you are dealing with is a chipmunk.
+Before using a live trap, you must ensure the wild animal you are dealing with is a chipmunk.
 This will ensure that you are using the correct bait and strategies.

 Use the image and description above to confirm that you are dealing with a chipmunk on your property.